Lattice Topped Peach Raspberry Pie

 - 2 tablespoons milk

-- 1 Tbs. turbinado sugar or granulated sugar
+- 1 tablespoon of turbinado sugar or granulated sugar

 - Remove the disk of dough from the fridge (keep the rectangle refrigerated); if it’s very firm, let it sit at room temperature until it’s soft enough to roll, 10 to 15 minutes.